CBIIT/cadsr-objectcart/README.md

 Welcome to the caDSR Object Cart Project!
 =====================================

-The Object Cart application provides shopping cart-type operations for caDSR data objects.
+The caDSR Object Cart application provides shopping cart-type operations for caDSR data objects.
 Items in the Object Cart can be searched and viewed in HTML or XML using the Object Cart Browser.

+The caDSR Object Cart is developed in Java and requires Apache Ant for building.

 The caDSR Object Cart is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.